Welcome to our new website AND our new name!

 The E.L.
 Cord Foundation and the Robert Z. Hawkins Foundation for grant awards to help fund this transition.

 In addition to Arts for All open-to-the-public and affordable Classes and Camps for children and adults that you can participate in year-round, an extensive program for specific populations of children and adults throughout Nevada are listed below.
 Most of these programs are free of charge for the participant.
-For questions regarding programs, contact Arts for All’s Program Director at 826-6100 ext.
-2#, email@example.com
+For questions regarding programs, call 826-6100 ext.
+2#, email@example.com.

 Arts for All Nevada is a non-profit (501c3) organization established in 1986.
 Our EIN is 94-3030518.